datreeio/datree/README.md

 #### Playground
 [![katakoda-logo](https://raw.githubusercontent.com/datreeio/datree/main/images/katakoda-logo.png)](#)
-You can also checkout our [interactive demo scenario](https://www.katacoda.com/datree/scenarios/datree-demo) on Katakoda without having to install anything on your machin.
+You can also checkout our [interactive demo scenario](https://www.katacoda.com/datree/scenarios/datree-demo) on Katakoda without having to install anything on your machine.

 #### Ready to review our "Getting Started" guide?
 All the information needed to get started, as well as a bunch of other cool features (including how to set up your policy), can be found in [**our docs**](https://hub.datree.io/getting-started/?utm_source=github&utm_medium=organic_oss).